LLNL/protlib-designer/README.md

 protlib-designer --help
 ```

-## Input data
+### Input data

-The input to the software is a matrix of per-mutation scores.
+The input to the software is a matrix of per-mutation scores (the csv file `trastuzumab_spm.csv` in the example above).
 Typically, the score matrix is defined by *in silico* deep mutational scanning data, where each row corresponds to a mutation and each column corresponds to the score computed by a deep learning model.
 See the example data in the `example_data` directory for an example of the input data format.
 The structure of the input data is shown below:

 | MutationHL | score-1 | score-2 | ... | score-N |
 |------------|--------|--------|-----|--------|